 remove yourself from internet

-At Comparitech, we believe everyone has the right to digital privacy.
-That’s why our team of experts have created a simple, step-by-step guide to minimizing your online presence and taking back control of your personal data.
-Below, we’ll explain how to remove yourself from the internet using a combination of privacy-enhancing tools, good digital hygiene, and well-placed data-removal requests.
+At Comparitech, we believe that digital privacy is a fundamental right.
+That’s why our team of experts has created this detailed guide to help you reduce your online presence and take control of your personal information.
+We’ll show you how to remove yourself from the internet by combining privacy-enhancing tools, practicing good digital hygiene, and submitting well-placed data-removal requests.

 How to quickly delete yourself from the internet